yeonjin-park/portfolio/dataviz3.md

 ## ⌛ Progress
 ### **Step 1.
 Insights I gained from the critique method**
 <br /> Which part stood out to me, and worked well?
+- Overall clear design that shows the trend of each planned and logged dataset.

 <br /> What it led me to think about when considering the redesign?
+- It doesn't present the datasets that can give meaningful insights to users, such as visually highlighting the gap between planned and logged.
+- The design only shows weekly datasets, not considering time granularity which covers detailed, daily information that the AI already tracked.

 ### **Step 2.
 Sketch Wireframe**